Converting LaTeX publications to HTML

 - Include a CSS stylesheet.
 You can start with this file.

-Not that macros declared with \newcommand
+Not that macros declared with \newcommand and the \input command are not supported by pandoc.

 Optional changes